 Stop worrying about productivity

 It’s likely you’re finding it hard to be productive right now because there’s a lot going on.
 You might have kids at home, be working in a new and distracting environment, or just worrying more than usual – you’re not alone.
-A new report from Thrive Global found that more than 80% of US employees now feel significantly more distracted and, on average, that more than 45% of their workdays have been lost due to distraction and time spent worrying.
+A new report from Thrive Global found that more than 80 percent of U.S. employees now feel significantly more distracted and, on average, more than 45 percent of their workdays have been lost due to distraction and time spent worrying.

-Use the flexibility that remote work provides to take advantage of short, productive moments and stop for a break when you need to.
+Use the flexibility that remote and hybrid work provide to take advantage of short, productive moments and stop for a break when you need to.
 With a 24-hour news cycle and new headlines every minute, getting distracted is easy.
 Try to build time into your day for these distractions and don’t beat yourself up about it if you do get sidetracked.

 Fighting feelings of isolation

 Now that most of us are on city- or country-wide lockdown, socialising is out of the question.
 That means work might be the only time you get to interact with other people.
 Make sure you take advantage of it.
 Try to have conversations that aren’t work-related and find time to talk about shared interests.
 This can sometimes be hard when your team is new to remote work, but there are lots of things you can do to help create a culture that supports these kinds of interactions.

 If you can, try to have face-to-face chats via video calls.
 The benefit of seeing and hearing other human beings can’t be overstated.
 There’s plenty of evidence that links social isolation to mental health issues, and Buffer’s 2020 State of Remote Work report found that even in ”normal times” loneliness was one of the biggest struggles for remote workers.
 Getting ”face time” with colleagues can help to combat any feelings of isolation you might be struggling with.